Bose QuietComfort Ultra vs Sony WH-1000XM6

 Sony WH-1000XM6 wins

-Sony's 30-hour battery life, multipoint connectivity, and superior app ecosystem provide greater practical value for most users, despite Bose's comfort advantage.
+Sony's longer battery life, superior feature set, and adaptive ANC technology provide greater overall versatility and value for most users, despite Bose's slight edge in comfort and neutral sound.

 Bose QuietComfort Ultra